2026

 Step 2 - Create an account with Paddleguru and in the "Search for a Race" Tab enter in "SDCKT Team Membership".

-Step 3 - Register on Paddleguru (Youth Paddle Academy Beginner Squad = $225 per paddler) and sign the ACA Insurance Waiver Form - found at the bottom of the page.
+Step 3 - Register on Paddleguru (Youth Paddle Academy Beginner Squad or Youth Paddle Academy Intermediate Squad) and sign the ACA Insurance Waiver Form - found at the bottom of the page.

 Step 4 - Attend a Paddle Academy Day (Sat.) and provide proof of Swimming Proficiency (this can be done by providing a letter from a Swim Coach, MBAC Instructor, Junior Lifeguard Instructor, etc. This can also be achieved by performing a 50 meter - out and back - buoy swim at the club house during the 1st Paddle Academy Day you attend.)